-Technology has been an essential addition to school life for at least the past two decades and during Covid-19, the meaning and application of remote learning changed beyond all recognition.
+Technology in school life has been an essential addition for at least the past two decades and during Covid-19, the meaning and application of remote learning changed beyond all recognition.
 However, in primary classes and in the case of younger students, it can be a challenge to not only utilize the right technological interventions but also to get the maximum benefit out of them.
 Here are some tips to implement new beneficial technology in school as a teacher, educator or administrator.

 1. The Educator Must Be Well-Versed

 Use of any software or technological intervention depends largely upon how skilled and familiar the teacher or educator is themselves with the device, software or program.
-For this reason it is absolutely necessary that the school should fund proper training initiatives before launching the technology for students.
+For this reason, it is absolutely necessary that the school should fund proper training initiatives before launching the technology for students.
+Investing in these programs ensures that Catholic school education can effectively integrate new technologies in school life, enhancing the learning experience while maintaining high educational standards.

 This will not only ensure that the technology is being used properly with all that it has to offer but that the educator is also comfortable and there is no time lag between lessons, assignments or term projects.
 Having a practice period or pilot testing especially if an edtech software for example is ambiguous regarding ideal age groups can be helpful in ensuring the technological initiative is just right for the students and the grade level it is being used for.